2007 Chick-fil-A Bowl: Defensive matchups

 Both defenses rank in the top ten, nationally, in both total defense and scoring defense.

 Heading into the game, Auburn was ranked sixth in scoring defense, allowing an average of just 16.7 points per game, and eighth in total defense, giving up only 298.33 yards per game.
 Clemson was ranked sixth in total defense, giving up only 297.08 yards per game, and tenth in scoring defense, allowing an average of just 18.3 points per game.

 Television coverage

 ESPN broadcast the game for the 12th straight year.
-Following the game, ESPN broadcast a New Year's Eve special, New Year No Limits, which featured action sports athletes in record setting attempts.
+The broadcast featured Brad Nessler and Bob Griese as announcers for the game.
+Following the game, ESPN broadcast a New Year's Eve special, New Year No Limits, which featured action sports athletes in record-setting attempts.

 The preview show, "The 2007 Chick-fil-A Bowl Preview Show, presented by Russell Athletic" aired on ESPN2, ESPNU, and ESPN Classic, and was produced by Seals Communications Corporation in Atlanta.
 It was hosted by Lee Corso and Erin Andrews, along with reporters David Hamilton and Nikky Williams.